jacklvd/jackyvo/README.md

 # Check out my personal site

 ## My Portfolio
 My intended of making this portfolio is as simple as posible, so people like myself could easily naviate through it!
+The design of the website got inspired from @billtrn

 ## Check out my new portfolio
 <a href="https://www.jackvd.com" style="text-decoration: none;">